UPDATE: The city tours are now fully booked.

 This city walk explores surviving medieval buildings and urban traces that reveal Aarhus’ early development as a cathedral city and trading hub.
 Through visits to key religious sites, such at the Cathedral and the Church of Our Lady, the tour highlights the layered history of the medieval town and its transformation over time, from sacred architecture to commercial and civic spaces.

-Spots available: 19/25
+Spots available: SOLD OUT

 Tour guide: Hans Henrik Lohfert Jørgensen, Associate Professor in Art History, PhD, Aarhus University